Akshita-Saini/js-quiz-app/README.md

 # js-quiz-app
- A CLI app to test knowledge of Javascript using Javascipt.
+ A CLI app to test knowledge of Javascript made using NodeJS.